mle8/flyest/README.md

 - Polypolish (Flyest dependency)
 - MLST

 The pipeline utilizes a custom script `clean.py` adapted from `circlator-v1.5.5` to remove highly similar contigs based on Nucmer identity and lengths.
 The `polca_mod.sh` short-read polishing script is adapted from MaSuRCA-v4.1.0 to work within the flyest environment and output files in a user created output directory within the pipeline.
-I would highly recommend creating a conda environment and using the conda pack tool with the **flyest_v0.1.tar.gz** package available in this GitHub.
-If installing manually, a list of all dependencies is included in the **flyest_v0.1_conda_env.yml** file.
 The `ufasta` binary is in the **binaries** directory.

 ## Medaka model
 Download an appropriate Medaka model separately.
 Pass the path to its model archive to `-m/--mod`; Flyest does not download a model automatically.
 The pipeline exits before starting if the supplied file does not exist.

 For example, a model argument has this form: